rfjolnisson/k-guides/package-import-adapter/IMPORT_CONTRACT_SPEC.md

-# Sophia Sheet Simplified Contract Specification
+# Kaptio Package Import - Simplified Contract Specification

 **Version:** 1.0
 **Date:** November 26, 2025
-**For:** Bunnik Tours - Sophia Sheet Integration
+**For:** Tour Operators Using Custom Planning Tools (Excel, CSV, Databases)

 ---

 ## Overview

-This document specifies the **simplified JSON contract** that Bunnik can generate from their Sophia Sheet Excel files.
-This contract is ~95% simpler than Gold Config format while capturing all essential package data.
+This document specifies the **simplified JSON contract** for importing packages into Kaptio from any source.
+This contract is ~95% simpler than Kaptio's native format while capturing all essential package data.

-### The Translation Layer
+### The Universal Translation Layer

 ```
-Sophia Sheet (Excel)
+Your Planning Tool (Excel, CSV, Database, Legacy System)
        ↓
-[Your Python/JS Script]  ← You control this
+Your Extraction Script  ← You control this
        ↓
-Simplified JSON  ← This specification
+Simplified JSON (~150 lines)  ← This specification
        ↓
-[Kaptio Adapter UI]  ← We provide this
+Kaptio Import Adapter  ← We provide this
        ↓
-Gold Config Bundle (135+ records)
+Complete Kaptio Bundle (135+ records)
        ↓
-[Salesforce Deployment]
+Salesforce Deployment
 ```

-**You own:** Excel → Simplified JSON
+**You own:** Data extraction from your source system
-**We provide:** Simplified JSON → Salesforce
+**We provide:** Transformation and deployment to Kaptio

+### Universal Data Sources

+This adapter works with:
+- ✅ **Custom Excel sheets** (Sophia Sheets, planning templates)
+- ✅ **CSV exports** from legacy systems
+- ✅ **Database extracts** from reservations systems
+- ✅ **Manual entry** via web form
+- ✅ **API responses** from tour operator platforms

 ---